Compiled Sun 18 Feb 2018

 Weathergram text only (and translator) is at weathergram.blogspot.co.nz.

-Weathergram with graphics is at metbob.wordpress.com, Click FOLLOW at bottom right.
+Weathergram with graphics is at metbob.wordpress.com, Subscribe/unsubscribe at the bottom.

 Or, if email wasn’t from WordPress then send a reply email saying LEAVE.